 Cody slipped her top half through the doorway with relative ease, but her bottom half would take more effort.
-Crouched on all fours with her hips wedged in the narrow entryway, she frowned with consternation at her predicament.
-With a grunt, she twisted sideways to create enough clearance and dragged herself through.
-Clear of the frame, she dragged her long legs inside and kicked the door shut.
+She frowned with consternation as her hips wedged in the narrow kitchen entryway.
+With a grunt, she twisted sideways and dragged herself through.
+Clear of the frame, she pulled her long legs inside.

 "Hello, dear," her mother said from the other side of the kitchen island.
 "You can still fit through the door.
 That's good."